 In larger buildings the communal areas are being maintained and serviced as normal.

-The free tea/coffee/hot chocolate facilities have now been suspended.
+The free tea/coffee/hot chocolate facilities remain suspended.

 The music practice rooms will remain in use.
 Each room has a pack of anti-bacterial wipes in them and users should wipe down the keyboards in those rooms before and after use and wipe the door handles on leaving.

-The gym is being closed
+The gym is closed